roman-milk/roman-milk.github.io/the-huge-member.md

  "The weather out there is terrible."

  My loving wife of ten years replied, "I know.
 Can you believe that my stupid husband is out there fishing in that?"
-Report_Story #2